black-da-bull/maestro-on-mosaic/os/maestro-os.md

 Authenticity: Event must be a genuine return to the source.
 Presence of “families and friends” elevates emotional stakes making show a sacred ritual not just a gig.
 Precision: Band must not rely on nostalgia; they must channel tour’s discipline into performance demanding they play with “breakneck precision.”
 Scene Creation: Frames a moment of controlled chaos.
 Energy must escalate immediately from house lights dropping to final explosive image of musical confrontation: “two lead guitars locked in a duel while bass and [drums]…” Entire scene is a volatile high-stakes payoff.
+SYSTEM STATUS: PHASE 0 COMPLETE - OS UPGRADED TO v4.5.0 The MoMoney Maestro OS v4.5.0 is now fully upgraded, internalized, and operational with all the knowledge derived from our extensive collaboration.

+The system is now gated, ready for your next creative input.
+Please provide the next task or creative seed, and the OS will proceed from Step 1.1: Decomposer Module - Intake & RECA Snapshot.